21 The Miller’s Wheel

 The girl shifted around on the bed so she could see Sola.
 When she shook her head, the Healer continued.
 “Roylo, your father, had a golden thumb.
 He would spend hours in those mill houses letting the grain fall around his fingers.”

 Taking a few steps closer, Sola leaned to catch Eva’s eyes.
-“Your father could feel, by touch, the quality of the product coming out of the spout.
-The secret was in the quern-stone used to grind.”
+“Your father could feel by touch the quality of the product coming out of the spout.
+His other secret was the quern-stone used to grind the grain.”

 Taking shallow breaths, she said, “I don’t understand.”

 “Eva, the weight you are feeling now is your quern-stone.
-It’s grinding you down.
+Think of everything that has happened to you in such a short time.
+You became the Lady of Bon Abbi, defied Luka, and now grieving the loss of Gira.
+These experiences are all grinding you down.
 Don’t fight it.
-Let it do its work so it can produce the quality product we all need.”
+Let your quern-stone do its work so it can produce the quality product we all need.”

 Sola sat back down on the bed.
 “You don’t think we need you here in Midland?
 Lord Tao has retreated for fear Luka will come for him, too.
 But he is a good ally, even when he can’t commit.”